Learn from the foodservice equipment leader in development and design

 Ask Professor Love!

+What does "reconditioned" mean?
 "Reconditioned" means to take an existing machine, make sure that everything works as it should.
 Make sure that the unit is complete (all parts are there).
 Then it is cleaned, sharpened, serviced and ready for sale.
 A lot like buying a car from a dealer.
 The car dealer is going to detail the car, make sure it runs before selling it.
+Is there a difference between "rebuilt" and "remanufactured?"
+"Rebuilt" means rebuilding the individual components of a given

+usually designed by, and proprietary, to a specific manufacturer.
 Knife bearing assemblies are made to hold the blade securely, for a particular machine.
 This component is very important because this is what really makes a slicer "slice".
 If a blade doesn't run true, it can't cut the product evenly.
 Simple science.
 This isn't the only thing that makes a slicer "slice", but it is very important.
 There are many styles; some have pulleys that are driven by belts, some have gears (they are driven by mating gears).
 They have to be built in such a way that they can withstand the constant pressure of product being cut of all sizes and textures, including semi-frozen products (ever have a cheese steak?).
 They also have to withstand the cleaning (sanitizing) that is required every day.
 Here's something to remember, water & cleaners mixed with bearings and grease, don't match up well.
+How do I clean my slicing machine properly?
 This is an excellent question and the answer can get very involved.
+It will

-It will be discussed in greater detail in the Maintenance Section of this website (coming soon).
-Until then, one thing to remember is; Don't put it in the dishwasher!
+(coming soon).
+Until then, one thing to remember is; Don't put it in the

 RSR Foodservice Equipment